mjordan/linetweetbot/README.md

 # Overview

 Line Tweetbot reads data from a file, one line at a time, and tweets the data.
 If the line is longer than Twitter's limit of 140 characters, it splits the line up into smaller chunks and tweets all chunks in succession.
-It adds elipses ([...]) to the end of incomplete tweets but doesn't attempt to split long lines on word boundaries.
+It adds elipses ([...]) (this is a configurable option) to the end of incomplete tweets but doesn't attempt to split long lines on word boundaries.

 A twitter account that uses Line Tweetbot is [Transient Creatures](https://twitter.com/WotWSentences), which tweets the entirety of H.G.
 Wells' _War of the Worlds_ one sentence at a time, in reading order.